kyma-project/community/concepts/observability-configurable-logging/08-revised-api.md

           key: "cert.crt"
 ```

-A `LogParser` specifies exactly one parser or a multilineparser and gets activated instantly on the tail plugin (multilineParser) or to be used in an annotation (parser)
+A `LogParser` specifies exactly one parser or a multiline parser, and is activated instantly on the tail plugin (multiline parser) or to be used in an annotation (parser).

 ```YAML
 kind: LogParser # cluster scope